What Is Early Fetal Heart Rate Deceleration? (And Why It’s a Good Thing!) - Baby Chick

 Early Fetal Heart Rate Decelerations

-Early fetal heart rate decelerations happen when your baby’s head is squeezed during contractions.
-The vagus nerve is stimulated when the head is squeezed, and the heart rate drops.
 As labor progresses, your baby’s head will move lower in your pelvis, and contractions will become stronger.
 And these two things often lead to early decelerations.
-Early fetal heart rate decelerations usually mean your labor is progressing, and it will soon be time to push.
-And this is good news!1
+Early fetal heart rate decelerations usually indicate that your labor is progressing and that it will soon be time to push.
+This is often a reassuring sign that labor is progressing normally.1

 Share